Valon Fazliu

 Valon Fazliu (born 2 February 1996) is a Swiss professional footballer who plays as an attacking midfielder for Aarau.

 Professional career

 A youth product of the Grasshopper youth academy, Fazliu signed his first professional contract on 9 August 2017 for 3 years.
 Fazliu made his professional debut for Grasshopper in a 1-0 Swiss Super League loss to FC Sion on 19 February 2018.

 In his debut season, Fazliu was loaned to Rapperswil-Jona and scored 7 goals in 23 games.
 On 21 July 2018, he signed with FC Lugano keeping him at the club until 2022.
 On 3 September 2019, he then joined FC Wil on a contract until June 2020 with an option for a further year.

 On 10 June 2022, Fazliu signed a two-year contract with Aarau.
+On 12 June 2024, he extended his contract for a further two years.

 Personal life

 Born in Switzerland, Fazliu is of Kosovo Albanian descent.